 “Repent, brother!”

 Joel sucks his belly in further.
-He starts to slide, distracted by one last feeling of vanity, satisfaction at not being all that fat.
-There’s one advantage of having started to smoke again.
+He starts to slide, distracted by one last feeling of vanity, satisfaction at not being that fat.
+There’s one advantage to having started to smoke again.

-In the 1990s, a phlegmy cough and a wife committed to celebrating their silver anniversary pried Joel from his Marlboros.
-Replacing the cigarettes in his right shirt pocket was a bag of butter biscuits he bought from Carmen, the newsroom secretary.
-He gained forty pounds in six months.
-At the time, he drove a Puma sports car, and the day he adjusted the seatback for the third time to accommodate his belly behind the wheel, his feet couldn’t reach the pedals.
+In the 1990s, a phlegmy cough and a wife intent on celebrating their silver anniversary pried Joel from his Marlboros.
+Replacing the cigarettes in his shirt pocket was a bag of cookies bought from Carmen, the newsroom secretary.
+He put on forty pounds in six months.
+At the time, he drove a Puma sports car, and the day he adjusted the seatback for the third time to fit his belly behind the wheel, his feet couldn’t reach the pedals.
 To hell with

 13

-butter biscuits.
-He left his wife, started smoking again, and ever since he smokes a half-pack a day to balance out the bar food.
+cookies.
+He left his wife, bought a carton of Malboros, and ever since he smokes a half-pack a day to balance out the bar food.

 A man appears in the hallway.
-“Someone help him, he’s falling!” says a woman behind him.
-The man runs to the casement and grabs Joel’s hand.
+“Please help, he’s falling!” says a woman behind him.
+The man runs to the window and grabs Joel’s hand.

-He had not been expecting this contact with another body.
+He had not expected this.
 The warmth of the hand, the texture of the skin, the determination with which the other man grabs him so as to keep him in the world they know.
 The instinct and the effort to save a life.
 Joel is surprised to see his own hand grabbing onto the stranger’s wrist.

 “Repent,” the pastor shouts.

-“The break of dawn . . .”
+“The break of the down on the hill, what a beauty . . .”

 “He’s singing.
 The perv sings!”